schmit/schmit.github.io/about.markdown

 - **Eppo**, 2021 - Now

-    As Statistics Engineer, I focus on combining statistical rigour with an intuitive product that empowers everyone to analyze experiments with confidence.
-Projects include work on sequential confidence intervals, implementing [CUPED](https://www.geteppo.com/blog/bending-time-in-experimentation), and automated power analyses.
+    The statistics engineering team focuses on combining statistical rigour with an intuitive product that empowers everyone to analyze experiments with confidence.
+    Projects include work on sequential confidence intervals, implementing [CUPED](https://www.geteppo.com/blog/bending-time-in-experimentation), and automated power analysis.

 - **Stitch Fix**, 2018 - 2021